Coming home with empty arms is among the most painful and most common memories of parents affected by perinatal bereavement.

 The obstetrics, gynecology and neonatology departments participating in the “FOOTPRINT” training project receive free memory boxes from CiaoLapo.

-The CiaoLapo memory box has a standard content designed to collect memories from the 16th week of pregnancy onwards.
+CiaoLapo’s memory box has standard content designed to collect memories from 20 weeks of pregnancy onward.

 What is the memory box for?